nutellaimw/CycleWare/README.md

 ## How to use

 To setup, first run the script once.
 After that, open your executor workspace folder.
 There will be created a folder named CycleWare.
 Open it.
-Inside, open Assets, and paste the files you would like as your cursor, hitmarker hit sound, and gun texture, named exactly like this respectably:
+Inside, open Assets, and paste the files you would like as your cursor, hitmarker, hit sound, and gun texture, named exactly like this respectably:

 ```text